helpsavecraigslist/project/README.md

 On the all items page, you can click "view details" to see a single item view.
 On the single item view you will see a "delete" button if the item belongs to the currently signed in user.
 Clicking delete will remove the item from the database as well as remove the image from the S3 bucket.

+From the all-items page or single-item view, click "Message Seller," and the link will take you to a static new message screen.
+Compose a message, on the new message screen, to the seller and click "Start Messaging."
+Presented with the static message detail screen, you can view all message traffic sent.
+From the menu or the message detail screen, selecting "Messages" will direct to the user's inbox.
+Click a message to view the entire conversation.

 You can view our hosted website here [https://d198vhptcel5q3.cloudfront.net/](https://d198vhptcel5q3.cloudfront.net/)

 Login with your Gmail account, create an account, or login with these credentials here.